Luxury Yacht Charter Guide to Cyprus

 Mezze platters beside the sea, sleepy fishing villages, homely taverns, and the fragrance of fresh pine and wildflowers permeating the air – the Mediterranean knows how to serve up sheer magic.
 The romance of this soft culture is found in every corner of Cyprus, whether chowing down on griddled halloumi, sipping something special at the Grape Festival, or topping up on tales on Greek mythology.

 Where to Visit in Cyprus

-The Kato Pafos Archaeological Park is a must for any history lover.
+The Kato Pafos Archeological Park is a must for any history lover.
 Endless ruins and glorious mosaics are beautifully preserved in fields full of wildflowers and provide the perfect kicking off point for soaking up the sublime history of Cyprus.
-Back in the more modern side of the harbour city and you can duck into buzzy little bars, chic taverns, and souvenir shops.
-If you haven’t quite had your fill of history, head into the backstreets to see the mediaeval baths and catacombs.
+Back in the more modern side of the harbor city and you can duck into buzzy little bars, chic taverns, and souvenir shops.
+If you haven’t quite had your fill of history, head into the backstreets to see the medieval baths and catacombs.